sh123/esp32_loraprs/README.md

   - for server mode fill `cfg.AprsLogin` and `cfg.AprsPass` with APRS-IS login callsign and pass
   - for server mode fill `cfg.AprsFilter`, see http://www.aprs-is.net/javAPRSFilter.aspx for various formats, do not include `filter` directive, just space separated values
   - change `cfg.LoraFreq` if you are planning to use different frequency or if planning to calibrate clients, currently it is set to **433.775MHz** as per https://vienna.iaru-r1.org/wp-content/uploads/2019/01/VIE19-C5-015-OEVSV-LORA-APRS-433-MHz.pdf
-- if you are planning to use different esp32 pinouts then modify loraprs.h
+- if you are planning to use different esp32 pinouts then modify loraprs_service.h
   - lora module SS, **CfgPinSs**, GPIO_5
   - lora module RST, **CfgPinRst**, GPIO_26
   - lora module DIO0, **CfgPinDio0**, GPIO_14